How to Obtain the Spouse Visa Indonesia

 In this article, we will provide information about the requirements for a spouse visa in Indonesia, the process of obtaining it, and the benefits it offers for living and conducting business in Indonesia.

-Requirements for a spouse visa in Indonesia
+Requirements for a Spouse Visa in Indonesia

 The first requirement for obtaining a spouse visa is being married to an Indonesian citizen.
 Additionally, you will need an official marriage certificate approved by the government as one of the necessary documents.

-Getting married in Indonesia vs. abroad
+Getting Married in Indonesia vs. Abroad

 According to Indonesian law, a marriage to an Indonesian spouse is considered valid only when conducted according to the regulations and religious beliefs recognized by both husband and wife in Indonesia.